Hanna Berger: Life

 Johanna Elisabeth Hochleitner-Köllchen was the child of Maria Hochleitner was illegitimate.
 Her father was described as coming from the bourgeois social class and she would later describe him as being the wealthy Eduard Wolfram.
 Hochleitner's husband was railway worker Wilhelm Köllchen.
 As a child she was baptised a Roman Catholic.
 She spent the first years of her childhood partly with her grandfather and partly with her mother in the working-class district of Meidling in Vienna.
 At the age of eight, she was formally adopted by Köllchen and lived with her parents.
 When she was six years old, caught tuberculosis, that affected her eye.
 As a child she was subject to abject poverty that coloured her whole existence, resulting in her developing a human condition which she described as "hypersensitivity and a longing for art" ("Überempfindsamkeit und Sehnsucht nach Kunst").

 From the age 14 she started to receive piano lessons.
 At the age of 16, she married Leopold Berger, a machinist, but the marriage did not last and the couple separated almost a year later.
 She decided to keep her married name but was never formally divorced until 1943.
 She never married again.
 From 1927 to 1928 she was a member of the Communist Party of Austria.
 From 1929 to 1934 she studied gymnastics modern dance in Berlin along with Jonny Ahemm, Vera Skoronel, Gertrud Wienecke and Mary Wigman in Dresden.
 To make a living and to afford her fees, she would give dance lessons working under the name Hanna Wolfram and work as a masseuse.

 In 1929 she met the sculptor Fritz Cremer, who was a committed communist.
 They became partners in a relationship that lasted until 1950, when Cremer decided to move to the new East Germany.
 They split for a number of reasons.
 Cremer did not like the "Americanisation" of Vienna and increased focus on communists who were being stigmatised.
 The other more important reason was the scandal over the memorial to the victims of fascism at the Vienna Central Cemetery.
 The memorial represented a naked bronze figure of a resistance fighter, which was considered controversial by church members.
-Theodor Innitzer, the Archbishop of Vienna wanted a fig leave placed on the sculptor, which Cremer did not accept.
-Another reason for the couples split, was Cremer's many affairs.
+Theodor Innitzer, the Archbishop of Vienna wanted a fig leaf placed on the sculpture, which Cremer did not accept.
+Another reason for the couples split was Cremer's many affairs.